Bamboo 5.6 release notes

 The existing Stash notifications and web repository type are deprecated

 Stash notifications and the existing web repository type are deprecated in Bamboo 5.6, and will be removed in Bamboo 5.7.
-Use the new Stash integration (using an application link), described above, to get this functionality from Bamboo 5.7 onwards.
+Use the new Stash integration, described above, to get this functionality from Bamboo 5.7 onwards.

 This section will contain information about the Bamboo 5.6 minor releases as they become available.
 These releases will be free to all customers with active Bamboo software maintenance.